whainfo/pedicare-child-health-clinic/readme.txt

 * Replaced target="_blank" with target="_self" where needed
 * Improved text and background contrast for better readability

+= 1.0.3 =
+* Added aria-hidden="true" attribute to icons for improved accessibility.
+* Removed the “Read more” button
+* Corrected the heading hierarchy for better semantic structure.

 == Copyright ==

 * Based on Twenty Twenty-Three WordPress Theme, (C) 2021 WordPress.org.
 Twenty Twenty-Three is distributed under the terms of the GNU GPL.